AngelaYu-3/AngelaYu-3/README.md

 I value empowering marginalized communities within STEM and fostering collaborative, communicative and encouraging work environments.

-Additionally, check out the pinned repositories below to view some of my latest projects!
+Please check out the pinned repositories below to view some of my latest projects!

 If any of the above points pique your interest, reach out at yuangela12@gmail.com